 Some of this will be familiar to long-time readers of MHLivingNews and/or our professional sister site.
-But there will be new information provided too.
-That new information will shed new light and additional understanding on an issue that arguably harms thousand of independent businesses, untold numbers of investors who are ethically seeking a return, plus millions who are or could be benefiting from the potential that affordable quality living promises.
+But there will be new information provided in this report too.
+That new information will shed new light and additional understanding on an issue that arguably harms thousand of independent businesses, untold numbers of investors who are ethically seeking a reasonable rate of return, plus millions who are or could be benefiting from the potential that affordable quality living promises.

 We routinely caution readers on four points.

 - Don’t skim, because if you do, you may miss a key point that can change the meaning of what you are reading.

 - Second, we will cite sources that some may find distasteful for a variety of reasons.
 There are times we cite a source to highlight the accuracy of that specific statement, even if we may disagree with many other things that same source has said or done.
 We also at times quote a party to reveal just how hypocritical or self-contradictory that same source is.
 Rephrased, one must apply the ancient principle of separating the wheat from the chaff to this topic.

 - Third, our own understanding of some of these concerns have frankly evolved.
 One can only report what they know at a given moment in time.
 If something looks at times a bit different in how we present it now vs. 5 years ago, consider the evolution of understanding.